bardia16/CPS_Android_HW/README.md

     }
 }
 ```
 - start: Starts the accelerometer sensor and a timer to periodically read sensor data.
-Emits the activeChanged signal and logs the action. later we will show what will happen when the `activeChanged` signal is emitted.
+Emits the activeChanged signal and logs the action.
 - stop: Stops the accelerometer sensor and the timers.
 Emits the `activeChanged` signal and logs the action.
 ### Sensor Reading Handling
 onSensorReadingChanged: Handles sensor readings when the timer times out.